Qingbolan/Print-SoC/README.md

 # Print@SoC

-> **Formerly known as NUS Llama Printer**, this project began as an experimental solution to simplify printing for NUS School of Computing students.
+> This project began as an experimental solution to simplify printing for NUS School of Computing students.
 It has evolved into **Print@SoC**, a secure, zero-configuration web-based printing tool designed for NUS students and staff.

 **Smart, Secure, and Simple Printing for NUS School of Computing.**